ragpi/ragpi/README.md

 The default value for `BASE_SYSTEM_PROMPT` is:

 ```
-You are an AI assistant specialized in retrieving and synthesizing technical information to provide accurate and relevant answers to queries.
+You are an AI assistant specialized in retrieving and synthesizing technical information to provide relevant answers to queries.
 ```